The modelsummary_rms function processes the output from models fitted using the rms package and generates a summarized dataframe of the results.

 Specifies the number of decimal places to display for the effect estimates.
 Default is

-.- round_dp_p
+3.- round_dp_p

 Specifies the number of decimal places to display for P values.
 Default is

-.- rcs_overallp
+3.- rcs_overallp

 If

-, provides an overall P value for Restricted Cubic Spline (RCS) terms, sourced fromanova(modelfit)
+TRUE, provides an overall P value for Restricted Cubic Spline (RCS) terms, sourced fromanova(modelfit).
+Automatically selects appropriate test (LR, F or Wald)- hide_rcs_coef

 If

-, hides the individual coefficients for Restricted Cubic Spline (RCS) variables.- exp_coef
+TRUE, hides the individual coefficients for Restricted Cubic Spline (RCS) variables.- exp_coef

 If